Is your dog afraid of fireworks? How about thunder?

 If you don’t have a handy pressure wrap, make one yourself.

 “Please note-this wrap is only to be left on an animal for up to about 15 minutes at a time for a dog, and only up to a minute or two for a cat, and NEVER should be left on an animal unsupervised.
 A 2″ ace bandage is good for a small dog, and a 3″ bandage is good for a bigger dog.
-This is a demo of a TTouch wrap, one of the TTouch tools which is extremely useful especially or frightened or shy animals.
+This is a demo of a TTouch wrap, one of the TTouch tools which is extremely useful especially for frightened or shy animals.
 It is also good to give general body awareness for animals who may have limited body awareness in some parts of their body.”
 (Sarah Houser)

 Exercise and massage:

-Take a long walk with your dog before the event to drain some energy.
+If possible, take a long walk with your dog before the event to drain some energy.
 Also, exercise leads to higher levels of serotonin in the brain, which decreases anxiety and improves coping with stress (Chaouloff, 1989).

 Make sure that the dog can relieve himself as late as you dare before the event.
 If it’s already started, don’t inadvertently – or intentionally! – bring your dog outside into a thunderstorm or firework event.
+Keep him on a leash for this final outing, just to be safe.
+Ideally, he should know how to respond to a toileting cue.

 If you’re familiar with Tellington TTouch, it may be a good idea to practice it.
 If you’re not familiar with it, don’t fret.
 Body contact releases feel-good-chemicals such as oxytocin and could calm both the dog and the owner.